superduper-io/superduper/docs/content/tutorials/rag.md

 </details>

 :::tip
-Did you know you can use any tools from the Python ecosystem with `superduper`.
+Did you know you can use any tools from the Python ecosystem with `Superduper`.
 That includes `langchain` and `llamaindex` which can be very useful for RAG applications.
 :::